brian-j-smith/Mamba.jl/doc/samplers/amm.rst

 .. function:: AMM(params::Vector{T<:String}, Sigma::Matrix{U:<Real}; \
 				adapt::Symbol=:all)

 	Construct an ``MCMCSampler`` object for adaptive mixture Metropolis sampling.
+Parameters are assumed to be continuous, but may be constrained or unconstrained.

 	**Arguments**

 		* ``params`` : named stochastic nodes to be updated with the sampler.
+Constrained parameters are mapped to unconstrained space according to transformations defined by the :ref:`section-MCMCStochastic` ``link()`` function.
 		* ``Sigma`` : covariance matrix for the non-adaptive multivariate normal proposal distribution.
+The covariance matrix is relative to the unconstrained parameter space, where candidate draws are generated.
 		* ``adapt`` : type of adaptation phase.
 Options are
 			* ``:all`` : adapt proposal during all iterations.
 			* ``:burnin`` : adapt proposal during burn-in iterations.